 Established Bank, Local Business

-Arvest operates nearly 300 locations, giving it the reach of a regional or national bank; however, each branch is locally managed.
+Arvest operates in nearly 300 locations, and each branch is locally managed.
 With each Arvest bank operating under its own president and board, Arvest is able to offer the appeal of a community bank.
 In addition, Arvest banks are extremely active and involved in local communities.

 Lengthy Application Process

 The initial application for a business loan with Arvest is seven pages long and requests a lot of information, including personal/business financial summary, detailed accounts of all business debt and a list of collateral.
 According to an Arvest representative, the time from application submission to funding can take up to one month—longer than many other lenders.

 While Arvest touts integrative merchant services for business owners, many online customer complaints cite a terrible online banking system.
 The bulk of these complaints revolves around the system’s difficulty to maneuver through the user experience.